Police Appreciation Day in Kyle, Tx was a Resounding Success

 Our officers do a thankless job and rarely receive the support they deserve.
 September 17th was a day spent letting them know we understand their sacrifice and showing them our gratitude.
 Our thanks to everyone who helped make it such a special day.

-Possible Changes for Fall 2016 KCPA Classes
+Possible Changes for Future KCPA Classes

 In early May, Officer Plant discussed ideas for possible changes to the upcoming Fall KCPA classes.